About the Author

 Selected Conferences+

-• "Swallow'd with yeast and froth."
-British Society of Literature and Science, Lancaster (2025)
+• "Swallow'd with yeast and froth: Shakespeare and fermentation."
+British Society of Literature and Science.
+(Lancaster 2025)

-• "Apple to Apple and Bard to Bard."
-University of Bucharest (2023)
+• "Apple to Apple and Bard to Bard: from Shakespeare to AI through the mythology of food."
+International Conference, University of Bucharest.
+(Bucharest 2023)

-• "Proud Cedars, Mutinous Winds."
-British Society for Literature and Science, Edinburgh (2023)
+• "Proud Cedars, Mutinous Winds: Coriolanus, the Microbiome, and the Holobiont."
+British Society for Literature and Science.
+(Edinburgh 2023)

-• "Migrations: Butterflies and Shakespeare in Kingsolver's Flight Behavior."
-MMLA, Chicago (2019)
+• "Migrations: Butterflies and Shakespeare in Barbara Kingsolver's Flight Behavior."
+Midwestern Modern Language Association.
+(Chicago 2019)

 Awards & Service+